hackerESQ/investments/README.md

 ### Export

 Export is simple.
 Each set of data is on a separate worksheet within the exported file.

+## Market Data Interface

+Market data is pulled from Yahoo finance using the [scheb/yahoo-finance-api](https://github.com/scheb/yahoo-finance-api) library.
+However, you can choose to create your own market data interface if you choose.
+See the [MarketDataInterface.php](https://github.com/hackerESQ/investments/blob/main/app/Interfaces/MarketData/MarketDataInterface.php) file for more information on how to define your own interface.

 ## Commands